 - Not all prepaid cards allow you to set up automated bill payments for your rent, gas or electricity.
 This can mean having to withdraw large sums of cash each time a bill needs to be paid.

 However, they do have some advantages:

-- You can’t get into debt as there is no overdraft facility on a prepaid card
+- You can’t get into debt as there’s no overdraft facility on a prepaid card.

 One way of using a prepaid card is to operate it alongside a bank account.
 You leave enough money to cover your rent and other bills in your account and load all of your spending money onto the prepaid card.
 This gives you control over how much you spend and means you avoid bank charges and penalties on your account for returned standing orders or Direct Debits.